 Other Side Effects of Percocet with Alcohol

 Individually, alcohol and Percocet have their own risks and side effects.
 When these two are mixed, they could create a possibility of impacting negatively to both the patient’s nervous system and digestive system.
-Coupled with the fact that Percocet can make you sleepy, dizzy and hardly able to function well, adding alcohol to it might make the side effects more intense.
+Coupled with the fact that Percocet can make a patient sleepy, dizzy and hardly able to function well, adding alcohol to it might make the side effects more intense.
 This could also make patients more addicted to causing withdrawal from Percocet very difficult.

 The most common side effects include:

 - Depressed respiration

 - Heart attack

 - Liver problems which could lead to failure

 Drinking alcohol when taking painkillers like Oxycontin or Percocet is generally unsafe and should not be done together, however, drinking could be done after some time depending on how fast Perocet leaves the system.

 For an average human, it is advised to avoid alcohol for about two days (48 hours) after the initial dose.
 For the elderly, it is also highly recommended to stay off alcohol for at least for three days (72 hours).
 The reason is that as the body age and the capacity of the liver to metabolize Percocet reduces.